ebruukolak/payment-project/README.md

 ### Architecture & Design

 **1. Payment Rule**
-  - Each payment scheme (Bacs, FasterPayments, Chaps) is handled by a separate a separate class that inherits from the abstract PaymentRule class.
+  - Each payment scheme (Bacs, FasterPayments, Chaps) is handled by a separate class that inherits from the abstract PaymentRule class.
   - Each subclass implements the specific validation rules for its scheme.

 **2. IDataStoreFactory & IAccountDataStore**